- VSAM structures

 The CAS interface lets you run CR+ commands against open and in-use catalogs, without compromising the integrity of the catalog or VVDS.

 CR+ can be used to resize a VVDS, rename a VOLSER with a SUPERCLIP command and properly recatalog all data sets without unloading and reloading them.
+You must ensure that the volume is offline on all systems that share access to it.

 CR+ can rename a catalog with the RECOVER - NEWNAME option.